ccxtechnologies/zeek-postgresql/README.md

 This plugin is based on [zeek-postgres](https://github.com/0xxon/zeek-postgresql).

-It makes some updates to the zeek support, removes the Read feature and changes the data write format to JSON.
+It makes some updates to the zeek support, removes the read feature, and changes the data write format to JSON.

 Installation